thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 centuries.
-The discovery of the New World, the Renaissance of learning, and the Reformation as a religious revolution disrupted the facade of the political and spiritual unity of Europe, and shook the foundations of mediaeval Christendom.
+The discovery of the New World, the Renaissance of learning, and the Reformation as a religious revolution disrupted the facade of the political and spiritual unity of Europe, and shook the foundations of medieval Christendom.
 Theories were evolved to meet the new conditions; intellectually, the secular conceptions of a modern sovereign State and of a modern independent Sovereign found expression